Supanut-Thanasilp/Direct-Randomzied-Benchmarking-using-Qiskit/README.md

 1. creating a random stabilizer for n-qubits. (this part is done using Pygsti to produce openqasm of a random circuit and then converted into Qiskit).
 2. randomly pick native gates for m layers. (this is entirely done in Qiskit)
 3. convert the stabilizer into one of the computational basis (called stabilizer measurement). (partially, in Pygsti).

+## What's next
+We will try to fix the bugs, reproduce the complete results, and convert codes in only Qiskit.